-Once upon a time, back in the year 2019, our family experienced something astounding and magical: a resort with childcare!
+Once upon a time, our family experienced something astounding and magical: a resort with childcare!
 Let me tell you this tale of our time at Smugglers’ Notch family resort in Vermont, so you can join me in this dreamy vision.

 A Vacation With Childcare